CollinDewey/terascripting/content/articles/dhcp-with-dnsmasq-docker-and-arp-scan/dhcp-with-dnsmasq-docker-and-arp-scan.md

 lastmod: '2024-09-20'
 type: Article
 slug: dhcp-with-dnsmasq-docker-and-arp-scan
-description: "dnsmasq in a docker image to easily provide static IPs using DHCP."
+description: "Using dnsmasq's DHCP server in a docker container to provide a network with static IP address allocation based on MAC addresses."
 ---

 > I personally would no longer suggest using this method.
 While I still like setting static IPs, it's much easier managing it through a web GUI router software such as OPNsense or pfSense.
 I do unfortunately lose out on easily using arp-scan, which is unfortunate.
 If you're hosting your own DHCP server because you're forced to use some other router, this still absolutely works.
 I created a config conversion script, located [on my GitHub](https://github.com/CollinDewey/misc/blob/master/dnsmasq_docker/convertToOPNsense.sh).
 Adjust values as needed for your configuration.